akiondev/Pterodactyl-Debian-x86/README.md

 - An entrypoint that evaluates and executes the Panel’s `$STARTUP` command
 - Small, dependency-light base (Debian bookworm-slim)

-> Useful for running legacy 32-bit dedicated servers on Pterodactyl.
+> Useful for running legacy 32-bit game dedicated servers on Pterodactyl.

 ---

-## Image
+## Docker Image

 Published to GitHub Container Registry (GHCR):